-- 1. Unlock a DIMM socket by pressing the retaining clip outward. - Align a DIMM on the socket such that the notch on the DIMM matches the DIMM slot key on the socket
+- Press the retaining clip outward to DIMM notch unlock a DIMM socket. - Align a DIMM on the socket such that the notch on the DIMM matches the DIMM slot key on the socket.

 A DIMM is keyed with a notch so that it fits in only one direction.
 DO NOT force a DIMM into a socket in the wrong direction to avoid damaging the DIMM.